 Jeremy Reynalds, Ph.
 D. – Founder of Joy Junction

-Jeremy Reynalds was born in England, immigrated to the US in 1978, and was a US citizen.
-After being homeless for a time, Jeremy founded a ministry for the homeless in Santa Fe.
-Starting off as a coffeehouse, it began to house the homeless.
-For a while, it was the only facility for the homeless in Santa Fe.
+Jeremy Reynalds was born in England, immigrated to the US in 1978, and became a US citizen.
+After being homeless for a time, with the help of a local church, Jeremy started a ministry in Santa Fe called His Place.
+It provided hot coffee, donuts, and burritos for the homeless of the area.
+Later on, His Place began to house homeless single men.
 In mid-1986, Jeremy resigned that ministry and moved to Albuquerque where he founded Joy Junction.
 Jeremy felt led to focus this new ministry on homeless families, a fast growing segment of the local homeless population.
 The significance of this decision was underscored when shortly after Joy Junction’s inception, the only two shelters in Albuquerque serving homeless families closed their doors.